An overview of the Style panel and learn how to customize the layout and style of elements in Webflow.

-The Style panel, located in the Designer, is where you can visually control and style every element in your project.
+The Style panel, located in the Designer, is where you can control and style every element in your project.
 Whether you want to change an element’s layout, background color, or typography — you can do it all in the Style panel.

 In addition to creating, editing, and styling elements and classes, you can also customize layouts for different devices in the Style panel using Webflow's built-in responsive breakpoints, also known as media queries.
-In Webflow, styles can be set on the desktop view, but changes to these styles can be specific to a desktop, tablet, mobile landscape, and mobile portrait view.

-Classes save styling information that you can apply to as many elements as you want — throughout your entire project.
+Classes save styling information you can apply to as many elements as you want — throughout your entire project.
 The moment you begin styling an element in the Style panel, a class is automatically created and applied to the selected element.
 You can also create and rename your classes manually, which we’ll walk you through below.

 In the Style panel, you can also create a combo class that inherits the style values of the original class and allows you to add more styles only on that combo class.